TypeMatrix 2030 vs. X-Bows: The Evolution of Ortholinear Ergonomics

 The #1 request from TypeMatrix users has always been: "Make a mechanical version."

-- Low-Impact Typing: Our Gateron switches actuate halfway down.
+X-Bows is fully mechanical.
+Our switches actuate halfway down.
 You don't need to bottom out, which significantly reduces impact shock on your joints.
+Plus, with the Knight Plus, the switches are Hot-Swappable, so you can customize the feel.

-4. Customization: Hardware Toggles vs. QMK Software
+4. Customization: Toggles vs. Software

 X-Bows empowers you with full QMK/VIA Software support.
+You can remap any key, create macros, and build dedicated layers for coding or navigation.

 Verdict: The Spiritual Successor